Investment Properties Toronto: A Practical Guide to Real Estate Investing | Own In Toronto

 Annual cash flow−$7,260

-Land Transfer Tax rebates and FHSA/RRSP Home Buyers' Plan withdrawals are only available for properties you occupy as your principal residence.
-If you're purchasing a rental property, full LTT applies with no rebate — factor this into your closing cost calculations.
+No First-Time Buyer Rebates for Investment Properties Land Transfer Tax rebates and FHSA/RRSP Home Buyers' Plan withdrawals are only available for properties you'll occupy as your principal residence.
+Full LTT applies to investment property purchases with no rebate.
+Factor this into your closing cost calculations.

 04